What you need to know about COVID-19 in Ottawa on Tuesday, June 30

 How many cases are there?

-There are more than 3,300 known cases across eastern Ontario and western Quebec.
+There are nearly 3,350 known cases across eastern Ontario and western Quebec.

 COVID-19 has killed 102 people outside Ottawa: 52 in Leeds, Grenville and Lanark counties, 17 in other parts of eastern Ontario and 33 in the Outaouais.